 The idea is to complete a task you’re comfortable with from the comfort of your home and earn some extra money.

-13. Sign Up for a Direct Sales Program
+13. Sign Up with a Direct Sales Company

 Direct sales companies are quickly growing to become a major player in the marketing world.
 Direct sales is simply the process of selling products and services face to face away from a brick-and-mortar store location.
 It’s mostly done through presentations, catalog sales and in-home parties.